Should I wear a seat belt while I'm pregnant?

 Where should I sit if I'm a passenger?

-Where a mother sits has not been shown to affect the safety of an unborn baby in a crash.
+Where a pregnant woman sits as a passenger has not been shown to affect the safety of an unborn baby in a crash.
 However, if you are not driving, you should sit in the back seat.
 Injuries from car crashes tend to be less serious in people who are sitting in the back seat.
 It is still important to wear a seat belt.

 What should I do if I am in a car crash?